 Once my ornaments were dry, I pulled out a few craft supplies to decorate with.
 I chose glitter, jewels, acrylic paint, and some Elmer’s Glue to help things stick.

-I’m a sucker for all things bejeweled… including Christmas ornaments.
+I’m a sucker for all things bejeweled… including cinnamon applesauce Christmas ornaments.

 Personalized ornaments can be used as gift tags.
 Using acrylic paint and a small brush worked much better than glue for this purpose.

 This makes a great holiday craft for kids since the recipe is so simple.
-They will especially love decorating the ornaments with paint or other unique craft supplies.
+They will especially love decorating these cinnamon applesauce ornaments with paint or other unique craft supplies.
 Add buttons, beads, ribbon, or anything else you can think of!
 (Just don’t cover the WHOLE thing with paint, or the cinnamon scent will be lost.)

 In addition to decorating my tree with these and topping gifts with them, I’m considering adding them to Christmas wreaths, hanging one in my closet, and maybe even hiding one in my car so I can enjoy the cinnamon fragrance on the go!